adhuliya/ajit-toolchain/README.md

     ./run.sh;                   # starts docker container `ajit_build_dev`
     ./attach_shell;             # gives you shell access to the container

-Once setup is done refer `./docker/README.md`.
+Once the above setup is done refer `./docker/README.md`.

 ### Do a local setup